Jump

 Overview

 Jump provides a platform designed to enhance the fan experience for sports teams and venues.
 Their software helps clients build meaningful relationships with fans, moving beyond traditional engagement methods.
 By focusing on live event interactions, Jump's solutions allow sports teams and venue operators to create more engaging experiences for attendees.
-Unlike many competitors, Jump emphasizes a remote-first work culture and core values such as trust and creativity, which guide their operations and recruitment efforts.
-The company's goal is to transform how fans connect with their favorite teams and events, ultimately improving the overall experience of live sports.
+Unlike many competitors, Jump emphasizes a remote-first work culture and core values such as trust and creativity, which guide their recruitment of talented individuals.
+The company's goal is to transform how fans connect with their favorite teams and events.

 📈